Jericho1060/du_render_script_library/README.md

 I'm currently looking for feedbacks and ideas to improve it and fix some limitations like how to render a function or loop or condition in the render script.

-Feel free to contact me on discord Jericho#1060 or on my guilded server : https://guilded.jericho.dev
+## Discord Server

+You can join me on Discord for help or suggestions or requests by following that link : https://discord.gg/qkdjyqDZQZ

 ## How to use it